Arman11/ForTheKingdom/README.md

 All players have gold.
 Any action is worth a certain amount of gold.
 You can walk while you have gold.
 Capture land with infantry or navy.
 Build settlements, towers, castles and universities to upgrade your buildings and troops.

 #### Victory conditions:
-Military: Destroyed all enemy kingdoms.
+Military: Destroyed all enemy kingdoms.<br/>
-Agrarian: Captured more than 80% of the land.
+Agrarian: Captured more than 80% of the land.<br/>
-Economic: Over 40 gold units have been accumulated.
+Economic: Over 40 gold units have been accumulated.<br/>

 [[ Download build for Android ]](https://github.com/Arman11/ForTheKingdom/raw/master/Build/ForTheKingdom.apk)